YonatanVerch/YonatanVerch/README.md

 📖 Statistics @ York University

-🌱 I have conducted research on GPA vs Time Allocation, exploring the relationship between time management and academic performance.
-I have also recently completeled both the Google Business Certificate and the Google AI Certificate.
+🌱 I’ve conducted research on GPA vs. Time Allocation, exploring how time management impacts academic performance.
+I’ve also completed the Google Business Certificate and the Google AI Certificate.

-🎨 Outside of my work, I'm interested in philosphy/law, making music, and weightlifting!
+🎨 Outside of my work, I’m passionate about philosophy and law, making music, and weightlifting.

-📫 Send me an email at yonatanverch@gmail.com.
-I'm always open to chat!
+📫 Feel free to reach out at yonatanverch@gmail.com
+ — I’m always happy to connect!